wernerglinka/jamcms/README.md

-# mStart - a Metalsmith Starter
+# jamcms - a Metalsmith Starter with NetlifyCMS Integration

 I am modernizing my Metalsmith starter with Gulp 4 and Parcel so I can finally use modern Javascript.